maybeee18/ml_lab/README.md

 -----

 USF upholds the standards of honesty and integrity from all members of the academic community.
 All students are expected to know and adhere to the University's [Honor Code](https://myusf.usfca.edu/academic-integrity/).

+You may not copy code from other current or previous students.
+All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
+Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
+Plagiarism consists of copying material from any source and passing off that material as your own original work.
+Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
+Giving code or showing code to another student is also considered a violation.
+You must also abide by the copyright laws of the United States.

+The golden rule: **You must never represent another person’s work as your own.** Credit to [Terence Parr](https://github.com/parrt/msds689).

+I generously post all my materials to a public GitHub repo.
+However, you should not post any solutions to GitHub (or anywhere else on the Internet).
+Publicly posting any solutions to any problems for this course will result in a failing grade for this course.

 If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.